Clinical Rotations and Continuity Clinic

 - Interns complete their Research Curriculum during these blocks.

-- Interns videotape encounters early in their year and review them with faculty and a psychologist to hone their interviewing skills.
+- Interns videotape encounters twice during the year and review them with faculty to improve their medical interviewing skills.

 - All residents are required to complete 6 directly-observed (by faculty) patient encounters each year during this rotation time, at which time they are given direct feedback.